Theoretical Foundations of {\delta}-margin Majority Voting: Literature review

-While the latter is seldom addressed in the literature, a notable counterexample is the work of \cite{singer2013pricing}.
-The authors present incentives-compatible mechanisms for maximizing the number of tasks subject to budget constraints, as well as for minimizing worker payments given a fixed number of tasks.
+While worker wages are not often addressed in the literature, a notable exception is the paper from~\cite{singer2013pricing}.
+The authors present mechanisms compatible with incentives, maximizing the number of tasks within a budget constraint and minimizing worker payments given a fixed number of tasks.

+Two strands of related theoretical work deserve explicit comparison. \emph{Bayesian Classifier Combination} methods, exemplified by BCCT~\citep{venanzi2016time}, maintain and dynamically update posterior estimates of individual worker reliabilities, using these to derive posterior confidence in each item's label.
+In contrast, our framework requires no per-worker reliability model: it operates at the pool level, taking the mean accuracy~$p$ (or a prior over~$p$) as input and producing closed-form, ex-ante guarantees on quality, cost, and variance.
+This distinction is practically important in settings where workers are numerous, transient, or deliberately fungible---common in crowdsourcing platforms and LLM ensembles---and where per-worker modeling is infeasible or unnecessary.

+\emph{Budget-optimal allocation} methods~\citep{karger2014budget, khetan2016achieving} take a complementary approach: given a global budget and a set of items, they optimize the assignment of workers to items to maximize dataset-wide accuracy.
+These methods excel when the practitioner controls the global allocation, but they require solving an optimization problem over the entire item set and typically provide asymptotic rather than exact guarantees.
+The $\delta$-margin framework instead characterizes each item independently, providing exact closed-form expressions for quality and cost as functions of~$(p, \delta)$.
+The two approaches are not mutually exclusive: a budget-optimal allocator could use $\delta$-margin voting as the item-level stopping rule, combining global allocation efficiency with per-item quality guarantees.

+In summary, our work focuses on the $\delta$-margin stopping rule and provides exact expressions for the probability of error, expected time until consensus, and its variance.
+This allows for a more detailed consideration of the requester's utility, including the workers' wages.